 What about text?
 It may be fun to play around with different fonts, but if a passerby can’t read what the shirt says within a second or two, then the purpose has been defeated.
 On the flip side, you want to steer clear of standard, run of the mill fonts such as the ones that automatically open in a Word document.
 Finally, as in the color scheme, make sure that the font fits the business.
 No one wants a swirly, cursive font on a trucking company, and likewise, no one wants an in-your-face grunge motif when advertising a wedding caterer!

-Some Screen Print companies in Olathe such as House of Apparel are happy to work with businesses to design a logo or image.
+Some Screen Print companies in Olathe such as Business Name are happy to work with businesses to design a logo or image.
 It can be as easy as sending in a sketch or idea on a napkin and then letting the printing company work with their own graphic designers.
 Of course, all artwork is approved by the buyer before being printed.
 There is a lot that can go into making the perfect wearable advertising, but by following a few guidelines (and getting a little help when needed), you’ll soon be showing off your new t-shirts!